rashmi0007/call_center_dashboard/README.md

 ## Insights :
 Thus from above [Data Visualization](https://github.com/rashmi0007/call_center_dashboard/blob/carsales/README.md#data-visualization-dashboard-) it can be concluded that :-

- ▪ Majority of the calls were on Monday.
+ ▪ Monday received the majority of the calls.

- ▪ Most of the calls were related to streaming and lowest no. of calls were from Admin support and contract related.
+ ▪ The majority of the calls pertained to streaming, with fewer calls addressing administrative support and contractual matters.

  ▪ 72.92% of total calls were resolved and 27.08% of total calls were not resolved.

- ▪ The average resolved time per call is 3.75 Min.
+ ▪ Average resolved time per call was 3.75 Min.

- ▪ Greg's resolved percentage was more as per the answered call.
+ ▪ Greg's resolution rate corresponded to the answered call rate.